Automobile Insurance Made Easy

 If you buy another car, your policy might automatically cover it with certain limitations.
 Read your policy or ask your agent to find out if you have this coverage.

-A replacement car usually has the same coverage as the car it replaced.
+Insurance companies will give replacement cars the same coverage as the car it replaced.
 For example, if you trade in an older car that only had liability coverage, the new car will automatically have only liability coverage.

 Rental car agencies offer collision damage waivers and liability policies.
-The collision damage waiver is not insurance.
-It is an agreement that the rental company will not, with certain exceptions, try to make you pay for any damage to a car you rent.
+The collision damage waiver isn’t insurance.
+It is an agreement that the rental company won’t, with certain exceptions, try to make you pay for any damage to a car you rent.

 Driving in Other States, Canada, and Mexico

 Your insurance should cover you if you drive in other U.S. states and Canada.
-Your policy will not cover you in Mexico because Mexico doesn’t recognize U.S. auto liability policies.
+Your policy won’t cover you in Mexico because Mexico doesn’t recognize U.S. auto liability policies.

 Mexican authorities may hold drivers criminally and financially responsible for any auto accidents they cause.
 If you’re in an accident that results in an injury, police may keep you until they decide who is at fault.
 You will be asked to show you have insurance the Mexican government will accept or prove that you can pay any judgment against you.